 What’s about indoor temperate conditions for Goodyera jewel orchids?
 There is some information that people grow it indoors.
 Goodyera repens bears showy bright-green leaves with white to yellow venation.
 It is rather difficult to grow indoors, assuming the fact that it is a temperate climate orchid which requires dormancy and mycorrhiza to thrive.
 And this is protected species, so you cannot just go to a forest and take it to home, so it is a better idea to keep the plant in nature, besides it is an endangered species.

-Some jewel orchids for sale
+Jewel orchids for sale